ANNUAL ALLIANCE REPORT

 - Training and Education

-The Project BEST Alliance continues to promote and assist its member contractors with the initiation and maintenance or pro-active safety and health intervention programs based on OSHA’s 1989 Safety and Health Management Guideline.
-The issuance and discussions of these Voluntary Guidelines with participating member is a primary course of action for the prevention of accidents.
+The Project BEST Alliance continues to promote and assist its member contractors and unions with the initiation and maintenance of pro-active safety and health intervention programs based on OSHA’s 1989 Safety and Health Management Guideline.
+The issuance and discussions of these Voluntary Guidelines with participating members is a primary course of action for the prevention of accidents and to address the Focus Four Hazards in construction.
+Formal safety training programs, with specific topics, and OSHA 10-hour and 30-hour courses, complement the goal of reducing injuries and are run annually.
 Approximately 6,000 trades’ personnel and approximately 400 contractors are affected.

 Project BEST Board of Directors (labor organizations and contractor representatives) meet monthly with safety and health training issues always on the agenda.

-- BEST’s safety consultant provided 34 site visits during this evaluation period providing consultation and training visits to both labor and management at the jobsite.
+- BEST’s safety consultant provided 36 site visits during this evaluation period providing consultation and training visits to both labor and management at the jobsite.
+Twelve were formal audits based on BEST’s new Consultation Audit Safety and Health Program.

 - Outreach and Communication